Shine in your next job interview with the STAR approach

 Next, tell the interviewer what you were tasked with, whether that be a goal you were working towards or your responsibility in the situation.
 Remember to explain what was required of you individually, rather than your team.

-This section is the most important, and it should be the bulk of your answer.
-It is your chance to explain exactly what you did in response to the situation and task.
+This section is the most important and should form the bulk of your answer.
+It's your chance to explain exactly what you did in response to the situation and task.
 Focus on what you did, referencing the skills you used along the way.
 In theory, they should be in line with the skills the interviewer is looking for.

 The final step is where you wrap up your response and explain how the situation played out.
 Zoom in on the results you generated and what you accomplished.
 Even if your task wasn't a success, you might find there are benefits to explaining what you learned and what you'd do differently next time.